Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Existence of nonconstant positive solutions

-which is equivalent as (\ref{g}) as we can show through straightforward calculations. \end{proof} From the local bifurcation analysis, we are able to obtain nonconstant positive solutions with small amplitudes around $(\bar u,\bar v,\chi_k)$ for all $k\in\mathbb{N}^+$.
-Moreover, we know from Proposition 1 that, the equilibrium $(\bar u,\bar v)$ is stable for all $\chi<\min_{k\in\mathbb{N}^+}\chi_k$ and it becomes unstable if $\chi>\min_{k\in\mathbb{N}^+}\chi_k$, which is exactly the location where the bifurcation occurs.
-Then we see that the instability of homogeneous steady state and thus the pattern formation are driven by the cross-diffusion (the chemotaxis term) in the sense of Turing's instability.
+which is equivalent as (\ref{29}) as we can show through straightforward calculations. \end{proof} From the local bifurcation analysis, we are able to obtain nonconstant positive solutions with small amplitudes around $(\bar u,\bar v,\chi_k)$ for all $k\in\mathbb{N}^+$.
+Moreover, we know from Proposition \ref{proposition1} that, the equilibrium $(\bar u,\bar v)$ is stable for all $\chi<\min_{k\in\mathbb{N}^+}\chi_k$ and it becomes unstable if $\chi>\min_{k\in\mathbb{N}^+}\chi_k$, which is exactly the location where the bifurcation occurs.
+Then we see that the instability of homogeneous steady state and pattern formations are driven by the cross-diffusion (the chemotaxis term) in the sense of Turing's instability.

-From the local bifurcation analysis above, we have established nonconstant positive solutions of (\ref{14}), which are small perturbations of ($\bar{u},\bar{v}$).
-We now proceed to extend the local bifurcation curves $\Gamma_k(s)$ by the global bifurcation theory for nonlinear Fredholm mappings from \cite{CR}, \cite{PR} and developed by \cite{SW}.
-The first step of our analysis is to present the following a prior estimates on the solutions of (\ref{14}). \begin{lemma} Assume that condition (\ref{8}) is satisfied.
-Let $(u,v)$ be any positive solution to the boundary value problem (\ref{14}).
+According to the local bifurcation analysis above, we have established nonconstant positive solutions of (\ref{11}), which are small perturbations of ($\bar{u},\bar{v}$).
+We now proceed to extend the local curves $\Gamma_k(s)$ by the global bifurcation theory for nonlinear \emph{Fredholm} mappings from \cite{CR,PR} and the recent version developed in \cite{SW}.
+The first step of our analysis is to present the following \emph{a priori} estimates on the solutions of (\ref{11}). \begin{lemma} Assume that condition (\ref{19}) is satisfied.
+Let $(u,v)$ be any positive solution to the boundary value problem (\ref{11}).
 Then